coreos/coreos-kubernetes/Documentation/getting-started.md

 It is highly recommended that etcd is run as a dedicated cluster separately from Kubernetes components.

 Use the [official etcd clustering guide](https://coreos.com/etcd/docs/latest/clustering.html) to decide how best to deploy etcd into your environment.
+Please note in above clustering guideline you should replace etcd with etcd2 when executing.

 ## Generate Kubernetes TLS Assets